-If you see that flock of grackles coming into your yard, pack up your feeders that are easy to land on until the Grackles move on.
+If you see that flock of grackles coming into your yard, pack up your feeders temporarily until the birds move on.

 -Use black oil sunflower seeds to reduce spillage

-Put black oil sunflower seeds into your bird feeder because birds will eat everything and won’t spill very much leaving very little for the Grackle to feast on.
+Put black oil sunflower seeds into your bird feeder because birds will eat everything and won’t spill very much leaving very little for them to feast on.